vuestorefront/vue-storefront/packages/core/docs/guide/authentication.md

 ## Forgot Password

-Usually the process of resetting user password after forgetting consists of two steps:
+Usually, the process of resetting a user password consists of two steps:

-1. Generate reset password token with an email address.
+1. Generating reset password token for a given email address:

 ```vue
 <template>